-18 years ago today Jimmy Eat World released an album that would not only take the scene but the mainstream by storm.
-To celebrate we look back on its successes and how it continues to be as important today as it has ever been.
+Back in 2001 Jimmy Eat World released an album that would not only take the scene but the mainstream by storm.
+We look back on its successes and how it continues to be as important today as it has ever been.

 Albums come in all shapes and sizes.
 There are big albums and little albums.
 There are really long albums and there are incredibly short albums.
 There are albums that arrive with incredible fanfare and there are albums that make an understated and low-key entrance.
 There are albums that hit you in the gut the first time that you hear them and there are albums that creep up your spine and devour you over a long period of time.
 Then there are the albums that have such an influence on all those who hear it that they become the stuff of legends.

 ‘Bleed American’ by Jimmy Eat World is one such album.

 Released in the summer of 2001, ‘Bleed American’ would be the 4th record released by the Arizona natives.
 Following on from ‘99’s now iconic ‘Clarity’, it would become known as the moment that saw Jimmy leapt from emo sweethearts to genuine world-beaters.
 Much more commercially accessible than their previous output yet still possessing the same intricate level of beautiful songwriting and emotional outpouring that had planted them firmly in the hearts of thousands previously, it would send them to places that they had never been before.
 Certified platinum in the USA and Canada and silver in the UK, the lines between scene and mainstream acceptance were more blurred than ever before.